 Did you know San Francisco was ranked the 4th-best U.S. city for celebrating New Year’s Eve?

-Watch the city come alive with exciting concerts and parties, including Kaskade at Bill Graham Civic Auditorium, Seth MacFarlane with the SF Symphony, a giant party at Emporium, a NYE bar crawl, and a Breakfast of Champions block party on New Year’s Day.
+Watch the city come alive with exciting concerts and parties, including LCD Soundsystem at Bill Graham Civic Auditorium, Odesza at 1015 Folsom, a lively NYE bar crawl around North Beach, and the Great Northern block party on New Year’s Day.
 Other fun celebrations coming up include the kid-friendly Polar Bear Skate at Union Square Ice Rink and Noon Year’s Eve at Thrive City.
 See more parties here.

-Alternatively, if rising Covid numbers are keeping you home this year, you can check out our 2021 guide for some Covid-safe ways to ring in the new year.
+Alternatively, if you prefer to stay home for NYE this year, you can check out our 2021 guide for some Covid-safe ways to ring in the new year.
 It’s an oldie but a goodie with recs for creating a great charcuterie board or picking up some nice local booze.

 Don’t forget that we can keep the party going with SF’s Chinese Lunar New Year in January and February, which is the oldest and largest celebration of its kind outside of Asia.